Hood To Coast Washington – FAQ

 When does registration open?

-Registration will open at 12:01AM on Wednesday, December 7th.
+Registration will open at 12:01AM on Thursday, December 7th to fill the remaining 150 spots.

 What is the registration cost for Hood To Coast Washington?